 - The KPIs, targets and conditions within the funding agreements we have with you may not be relevant, appropriate or proportionate given the drastically changed circumstances – our focus is on achieving our key priorities around supporting the sector and encouraging people to stay active, not on asking you to report on previously agreed conditions

 - More generally, you may want to use the money you receive from us in a different way, or on different things, to respond to the current situation or to keep your organisation going – we can be clear now that you're able to do this, and should discuss with us the changes you’d like to make*

 - If we've committed to providing you, your organisation or your project with future funding or any other support, we remain absolutely committed to doing that, but we'll listen to you and be as flexible as we can be as to where, how and when that funding is deployed.

-While the funding flexibility is as offered, and we therefore won’t be adding further conditions to our award, we’d like to make a related point.
+While the funding flexibility is as described above, and we therefore won’t be adding further conditions to our award, there are other things to consider.

-We’ve produced the Shaping Our Future document, with a view to publishing a new 10-year strategy in early 2021, and we hope you’ve taken the chance share your views on it with us.
-If not, or if you have new comments to make, you can do that here.
+We produced the Shaping Our Future document, ahead of publishing our 10-year strategy, Uniting the Movement, in January 2021, and we hope you continue to take the chance to share your views on it with us.

 In addition to the consultation, the flexibility until March 2021 gives you the chance to understand our future direction and, if you want to partner with us to deliver our new strategy, you can prepare your consumer insights, structures and plans to be ready.